Trevor Noah to host the 65th annual Grammy Awards

-Last week, Noah said goodbye to “The Daily Show” after serving seven years as host.
+Last week, Noah left “The Daily Show” after serving seven years as host.

 Now, the Recording Academy has tapped the comedian to host the Grammy Awards for the third year in a row.
 He’s actually going to take a break from his global stand-up tour for it.